-The lights we use and recommend above have been road tested and we really like them for our documentary kit.
+The lights we use and recommend in our filmmaking equipment list have been road tested and we really like them for our documentary kit.
 But new lighting products are coming out fast and there are potential new solutions for documentary shooters that will replace the lights in our gear bags.

-We're testing out the new COB LED Fresnels for high output through diffusion scrims, and right now our favorite is the Aputure COB 120D.
-But we're also looking into other manufacturers who are making similar lights.
-Aputure is also set to release the COB 300D, which will be a game changer for outdoor interviews and we recently used it for over a year and wrote review of the Aputure 300D.
+We're testing out the new COB LED Fresnels for high output through diffusion scrims, and right now our favorite is the Aputure COB 120D for indoor lighting.
+The Aputure 300D is a game changer for outdoor interviews and we recently used it for over a year and wrote review of the Aputure 300D.

 And finally, we're looking at various lightweight, flexible LED panels - or "flex lights" - to replace traditional panels and fresnels for portable documentary shooting.
-We recently attempted a DIY version, failed miserably, and then got a couple super cheap manufactured versions instead.
-And hopefully later in the year we'll get to play with the yet-to-be-released Westcott RGB-tunable Flex Lights.
+We recently attempted a DIY Flex Light, failed miserably, and then got a couple super cheap manufactured versions instead.
+Check out our article on Flexible LED Lights.